 Karen passed away on April 21, 2016.
 She will be remembered with love and appreciation.

-A detailed herstory of Windsong
+A Detailed Herstory of Windsong

 WINDSINGERS CARRY IT ON AND SING WITH FULL HEARTS!